icfnext/prosper/README.md

 * While accepting the limitations of testing outside the container, provides minimal/mock implementations of Sling interfaces (e.g. `ResourceResolver`, `SlingHttpServletRequest`) to test common API usages.
 * Utilizes Groovy builders from our [AEM Groovy Extension](https://github.com/Citytechinc/aem-groovy-extension) to provide a simple DSL for creating test content.
 * Provides additional builders for Sling requests and responses to simplify setup of test cases.
+* Bindings builder for initializing Sightly components with mocked attributes

 ## Requirements